 DB.
 Wilkinson (2015).
 Ever Fallen In Love (With Someone You Shouldn’t Have?): Punk, Politics and Same-Sex Passion.
 Key Words: A Journal of Cultural Materialism. pp.57-76.

 D. Wilkinson (2014).
 ‘Prole Art Threat’: The Fall, the Blue Orchids and the politics of the post-punk working-class autodidact.
 Punk & Post Punk.
 3(1), pp.67-82.

 DB.
 Wilkinson (2018).
-'Pam ponders Paul Morley’s cat’: City Fun and the politics of post-punk.
-M. Worley.
+'Pam ponders Paul Morley’s at’: City Fun and the politics of post-punk.
+K. Gildart, A. Gough-Yates, S. Lincoln, B. Osgerby, L. Robinson, J. Steet, P. Webb, M. Worley.
 In: Ripped, Torn and Cut Pop, Politics and Punk Fanzines from 1976.
 Manchester University Press,

 DB.
 Wilkinson (2017).
 Punk and Sexuality.
 In: Punk Is Dead Modernity Killed Every Night.
 John Hunt Publishing,

 DB.
 Wilkinson (2017).
 Agents of Change: Cultural Materialism, Post-Punk and the Politics of Popular Music.
 In: Youth Culture and Social Change Making a Difference by Making a Noise.
 Springer,

 DB.
 Wilkinson (2016).
 Blue Monday: A Fact Sheet.
 In: The Blue Monday Diaries In the Studio with New Order.
 Plexus Publishing,

 DB.
 Wilkinson (2014).
 Is Natural In It?
 Gang of Four, Scritti Politti and Gramsci.
 In: Litpop: Writing and Popular Music.
 Routledge,